jina-ai/jina/docs/fundamentals/flow/remarks.md

         return docs
 ```

-## Flow gRPC Client and Threading
+## gRPC Client and Threading
-Since multi-threading is not supported for asyncio gRPC clients, using the Flow gRPC Client in different threads is not
+Since multi-threading is not supported for asyncio gRPC clients, using the gRPC Client in different threads is not
 supported.
 In fact, any usage outside the main thread will result in a `GRPCClientThreadingError`:

 ```{code-block} python